Last updated on December 11, 2025

 Niv-Mizzet Reborn | Illustration by Raymond Swanland

-Seemingly invented by jacobsh97, this “Asserting Dominance” deck plays perhaps the best of all these decks.
+Seemingly invented by jacobsh97, this “Asserting Dominance” deck works perhaps the best of all these decks.
 A superpowered meme deck that arose right out of meme culture, this deck almost begs you to engage in some Amy Cuddy-style power posing right when you sit down, which might be a problem at your table.
 Assert your dominance in a more contained and restrained way, maybe?

 With this deck you have to choose between the thematic intensity of T-posing like the art on Chromatic Armor, the Chad vibes on Enslave, or cards that just work better in a game like the Andrew Goldhawk Absorb, Aurelia's Fury, and Guided Passage.